sqlxpert/stay-stopped-aws-rds-aurora/README.md

 # Stay Stopped, RDS and Aurora!

+Reliably keep databases stopped when not needed, to save money

+## Purpose

 You can keep an EC2 compute instance stopped as long as you want, but it's not possible to stop an RDS database instance or an Aurora database cluster longer than 7 days.
 After AWS starts your database on the 7th day, this tool